 Term Plans

-Yes, NRIs can legally gift money to their relatives in India.
-The Indian government permits NRIs to send funds to family members under certain guidelines to ensure transparency.
+Yes, the Indian government permits NRIs to send funds to family members under certain guidelines to ensure transparency.
 These gifts can include cash, property, shares, or any other assets and are often exchanged to support financial goals or to help relatives with expenses.
+NRI sending money to parents in India is legal in India.
 Additionally, using financial protections like term insurance or life insurance can complement gifts, providing an added layer of financial security to loved ones in case of unforeseen events.

 According to the Indian Income Tax Act, a “relative” includes: